 If you are new to using this ingredient, please click (here).
 I understand that not everyone can find these at their local grocery so if you need a substitute, increase the cashews to two cups instead of one.
 It won’t be quite the same but will do in a pinch.
-I have been ordering my young Thai coconut flesh from Exotic Superfoods and it is outstanding!
+I have been ordering my young Thai coconut flesh from Exotic Superfoods, and it is outstanding!

 Speaking of cashews, the key to a creamy frosting is soaked cashews.
 They offer a slight sweetness and give any frosting an amazing smooth-mouth-feel.
-If you happen to find yourself on the other side of the table, where you can plenty of young Thai coconut flesh but no cashews, feel free to double the amount of coconut.
+If you happen to find yourself on the other side of the table, where you have plenty of young Thai coconut flesh but no cashews, feel free to double the amount of coconut.
 Ahhh, the beauty of raw.

 Orange juice adds a wonderful bright flavor to this frosting, but keep in mind that each orange differs in sweetness and taste.
 After squeezing the orange juice, take a little sip.
 If the orange flavor is too faint, you can add up to a 1/4 tsp of orange flavoring to the recipe.
-As far as sweetness goes we will leave that up to the raw agave.
+As far as sweetness goes, we will leave that up to the raw agave.

 Raw agave adds a nice balance of sweetness to the frosting as a whole.
 You can use raw honey or maple syrup in its place but be aware that those other sweeteners will affect the overall flavor of the recipe so once again, taste test as you go.

 Now comes the coconut oil.
 I find this ingredient vital to raw frosting recipes.
-It adds a smooth healthy fat to the recipe that gives structure since it firms up at 76 degrees (F).
-Since it is well combined with other ingredients, it won’t cause the frosting to become solid but once the frosting is chilled it will get nice and thick.
+It adds a smooth, healthy fat to the recipe that gives structure since it firms up at 76 degrees (F).
+Since it is well combined with other ingredients, it won’t cause the frosting to become solid but once the frosting is chilled, it will get nice and thick.

 Lastly, sunflower lecithin.
-This ingredient is used as both an emulsifier and thickener and it ranks right up there with the coconut oil.
+This ingredient is used as both an emulsifier and thickener, and it ranks right up there with the coconut oil.
 If you don’t have any on hand, I created links below where you can place an order.
 You can use soy based lecithin in its place just be sure to get non-GMO.
 Whether you use soy based, sunflower based, powdered or liquid form… you can use the same measurement.